 Second, the annotation feature lets you highlight and take notes on the article.
 Annotote saves these annotations for you, so you have them for future reference and can share them with friends, family, and colleagues.

-Finally, there’s the network, which lets you follow other users — like your friends or even thought leaders — so you can see what they’re reading, along with their highlights and notes.
+Finally, there’s the network, which lets you follow other users — like your friends, colleagues, or thought leaders — so you can see what they’re reading, along with their highlights and notes.

 Annotote works with any type of media — not just articles, but audio and video too.
 When you browse through any media on the app, it’s already highlighted for you, so you can enjoy a short summary instead of wasting time with all the fluff.
 You can seamlessly annotate anything for yourself too.
 Or, at the tap of a button, you can see the notes and highlights left behind by someone you follow.

 The idea is that you shouldn’t waste everything you read, watch, or listen to — and you definitely shouldn’t waste your time.
-Annotote saves the content worth keeping, and it saves you a ton of time!
+Annotote saves the content worth keeping, and it gets you straight to the point!

 It’s an elegant solution — one man’s highlights are another man’s summary — which enables powerful facilitation of your entire digital consumer experience — from content discovery to consumption to retention to sharing.